-According to this principle, overheads should be apportioned on the basis of the saleability or income generating ability of respective departments.
-In other words, the departments which contribute more towards profit should get a higher proportion of overheads.
+According to this principle, overheads should be apportioned based on the saleability or income-generating ability of the respective departments.
+In other words, departments that contribute more profit should receive a higher proportion of overheads.

 4. Efficiency Method

-The overhead apportionment process is in two stages, namely primary and secondary apportionments.
-These two stages are explained below:
+The overhead apportionment process takes place in two stages: the primary and secondary apportionments.

 1. Primary Apportionment

-From the above example, it is clear total overhead cost will be apportioned to different departments on some basis.
-The basis of rent apportionment is the area of the department.
+This example shows that the total overhead cost will be apportioned across the departments on some basis.
+The basis for rent apportionment, in this case, is the area of the department.

 2. Secondary Apportionment

-The secondary apportionment stage reapportions service department overhead to production departments.
-The objective of this stage is to ensure that only production departments bear all overhead costs, and which will eventually be charged to products.
+The secondary apportionment stage reapportions service department overheads to the production departments.
+The objective of this stage is to ensure that only the production departments bear all overhead costs, which will eventually be charged to products.

-Such reapportionment is necessary for calculating predetermined overhead absorption rates for production departments through which overhead is assigned to products.
-The basis for secondary apportionment is also the value of benefit derived.
+Such reapportionment is needed to calculate predetermined overhead absorption rates for production departments, through which overheads are assigned to products.
+The basis for secondary apportionment is also the value of the benefit derived.

-We have a store department (which is a service department).
-Its store service cost is $1,000. production department A has consumed 4000 units, Production department B has consumed units.
-So. store service department cost will be reapportioned on the basis of material consumed by different departments.
+Production department A has consumed 4000 units and production department B has consumed 6,000 units.
+Therefore, the store service department cost will be reapportioned on the basis of the material consumed by different departments.

 Department A’s store service cost = 1,000 x 4/10 = $400